iris578/visual-inspect/README.md

 ### Activation

 **Method 1: Extension Popup**
-1. Click the VisBug icon in your browser toolbar
+1. Click the extension icon in your browser toolbar
-2. Click "Activate VisBug"
+2. Click "Activate"
 3. The toolbar will appear at the top of the page

 **Method 2: Keyboard Shortcut**